Adnan-Saleem-93/React-Learning/react-learning-notes.md

 useEffect(callback,[someValue])
 ```
 This is particularly useful when we update state in useEffect.
 Updating the state causes a re-render and as mentioned previously every re-render generates a side-effect, thus, this will lead to an infinite loop

+19. **UseEffect - Cleanup Function** =>

+The useEffect hook has a cleanup function that works in a similar fashion as 'componentWillUnmount' lifecycle method but they are not the same thing.
+It is particularly used to unsubscribe from APIs or to avoid race conditions in async requests

+- the cleanup function does not execute on initial rendering of component.
+Instead, it runs only on re-renders.
+- this function is executed before the side-effect executes.
+- when component re-renders, the cleanup function will have previous state value instead of the latest.